Rarámuri: Effect of drug violence

 Drug violence, cultivation and trade in this region have affected the lifestyle of the Rarámuri, given the proximity of the people and the Sierra Madre, one of the most productive drug-growing regions on Earth.
 Logging is not only controlled by the Mexican government but also practiced illegally by loggers and drug lords who use the forests to grow marijuana or opium or as space for their operations.
 Drug cartels usually have links with logging companies that launder money earned in the drug trade.
 Narco-trafficking weighs heavily on the Tarahumara, as the drug lords force the farmers to grow drugs instead of their own crops.
-Cartels have exploited the Tarahumaras' reputation as long-distance runners by forcing them into running illegal drugs into the United States.
+Cartels have exploited the Rarámuri reputation as long-distance runners by forcing them into running illegal drugs into the United States.

 Forced displacement

 Two Rarámuri women (one with a baby nursing) at Arareco Lake near Creel, Chihuahua.
-The Tarahumara women wear the traditional brightly colored clothes for which they are famous.
+The Rarámuri women wear the traditional brightly colored clothes for which they are famous.
 These women make and sell hand-made items at the lake.

 The conditions of violence that are lived urge the Raramuri population to flee from their place of origin, often intimidated by criminal groups and extraction companies both Mexican and foreign.

 Tourism

-The remote terrain of the Sierra Madre has long served as a refuge for the Tarahumara.
+The remote terrain of the Sierra Madre has long served as a refuge for the Rarámuri.
 However, roads and tourism have expanded, bringing opportunities for some but problems for others.
 Ironically, the Rarámuri themselves seldom have sought this publicity.
 In the 1800s, attempts were made to build a railway.
-Currently, this line is used by the train Chihuahua Pacífico or El Chepe to transport tourists, lured by false representations of the area as pure and pristine, to sightseeing locales.
-It stops near many Tarahumara villages, attracting visitors expecting to see "primitive natives" (the legend of the Tarahumara).
+Currently, this line is used by the train Chihuahua Pacífico or El Chepe to transport tourists, lured by representations of the area as pure and pristine, to sightseeing locales.
+It stops near many Rarámuri villages, attracting visitors expecting to see "primitive natives" (the legend of the Tarahumara).
 Along with new auto roads, railways built into the area have developed logging and tourism, which have accelerated the rate of modernization among the Rarámuri.